 Potential Risk of Clinical Significance Summary of Data/Rationale for Risk Mitigation Strategy Study Intervention LY3016859 Development of treatment-emergent anti-drug antibodies (TE ADA).
 Incidence of TE ADA was 50% after a single dose, and up to 57% after multiple doses.
 Collect samples up to 20 weeks after last dose to characterize ADA profile.
 IV infusion may be associated with infusion reactions and hypersensitivity reactions.
-LY3016859 is a monoclonal antibody that will be administered via IV infusion.
+Dermatological adverse reactions LY3016859 is a monoclonal antibody that will be administered via IV infusion.
 Hypersensitivity reactions and infusion reactions may occur during treatment with such agents.
-Monitor infusion reactions and hypersensitivity reactions.
+One healthy participant who Monitor infusion reactions and hypersensitivity reactions.
 Guidance on management of infusion and hypersensitivity reactions are in Sections 8.2.1. and 8.2.2.
-Dermatological adverse reactions similar to EGFR antagonists One healthy participant who received a single dose of 1 mg LY3016859 experienced a rash that was considered similar to those associated with EGFR antagonists.
-Collect dermatological AEs.
+Collect dermatological AEs. similar to EGFR antagonists received a single dose of 1 mg LY3016859 experienced a rash that was considered similar to those associated with EGFR antagonists.
 Stop dosing for severe dermatological AEs.
 Changes in eGFR in participants with diabetic nephropathy (DN) A modest and non-statistically significant decrease in eGFR was observed in participants with DN who received LY3016859 in Part B of Study TGAB, but not in healthy participants in Study TGAA.
-Exclude participants with moderate renal impairment in the study.
+Exclude participants with moderate or severe renal impairment in the study.
+Short dosing duration.
 Monitor eGFR and stop dosing if necessary.
 Fetal harm due to in utero exposure No effects on embryo-fetal development in enhanced pilot embryo-fetal development studies in rats and rabbits.
 Definitive developmental and reproductive toxicity studies are not yet completed.
 Do not enroll women who are pregnant or breastfeeding in studies for LY3016859.
-Study Procedures Participant may experience increased pain symptoms.
-Medications other than those permitted per protocol will not be allowed until Visit 801.
+Study Procedures Participant may experience increased OA symptoms.
+Medications that relieve OA pain will not be allowed until Visit 801.
 Rescue medication is permitted.
-Standard treatment of pain may be restarted after Visit 801 based on investigator discretion.
+Standard treatment of OA may be restarted after Visit 801 based on investigator discretion.

-Abbreviations: ADA = anti-drug antibodies; AE = adverse events; DN = diabetic nephropathy; EGFR = epidermal growth factor receptor; eGFR = estimated glomerular filtration rate; IV = intravenous; TE = treatment emergent; TGAA = study I5V-MC-TGAA; TGAB = study I5V-MC-TGAB.
+Abbreviations: ADA = anti-drug antibodies; AE = adverse events; DN = diabetic nephropathy; EGFR = epidermal growth factor receptor; eGFR = estimated glomerular filtration rate; IV = intravenous; OA = osteoarthritis; TE = treatment emergent; TGAA = study I5V-MC-TGAA; TGAB = study I5V-MC-TGAB.